annacjacobson/207_FinalProject_Askeladden/README.md

 This is the main notebook for the project.

 ### 2. W207 Final Project - Real News Scrape.ipynb
 This notebook includes the script for scraping Twitter for the real news tweets.
-Utilizes Hardvard Dataverse's News Outlet Tweet Ids dataset (<https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/2FIFLH>) for Tweet IDs.
+Utilizes Harvard Dataverse's News Outlet Tweet Ids dataset (<https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/2FIFLH>) for Tweet IDs.

 ### 3. W207 Final Project - Initial Dataset Creation.ipynb
 This notebook includes the processing of the two original datasets (troll tweets and real news tweets) into the combined dataset used in the main notebook.